When to visit the vet?

 - Urinary Incontinence (Uncontrolled Urination)

 The most noticeable symptom of urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. is uncontrolled urine loss.
+There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. is the uncontrolled loss of urine.
 Owners often notice wet spots on the dog’s sleeping area or damp hair in the genital area.
-Urine loss may be more frequent at night or during sleep.
+Urine loss may occur more frequently at night or during sleep.

-Another symptom may be frequent Licking of the genitals as the dog tries to clean up the urine loss.
-Some dogs also show signs of skin irritation or inflammation in the area where the urine leaks out, caused by the constant moisture.
+Another symptom can be frequent Licking of the genitals as the dog tries to clean the urine loss.
+Some dogs also show signs of skin irritation or Inflammatory conditions in the area where the urine exits, caused by the constant moisture.

 Diagnosis